minnyatto/RingBuffer/README.md

 # RingBuffer
-this is a RingBuffer Module for embed system
+this is a RingBuffer Module for embedded system

 Author: minnyatto@gmail.com